overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 The following sub-section outlines step-by-step instructions and best-practices for addressing specific, SQL Server related, disaster scenarios and tasks.

 > ### :bulb: **TIP:**
-> Don't overlook the 'power of backups' when addressing any database-level Disaster Recovery scenario with SQL Server.
+> *Don't overlook the 'power of backups' when addressing any database-level Disaster Recovery scenario with SQL Server.
 Or, stated differently, since a KEY component of addressing disasters is to protect against the destruction of MORE data through 'accidental' moves or 'mistakes' during the recovery process, don't forget that (while it typically will take a bit more time to test/evaluate), you can FREQUENTLY 'test' anything that might otherwise be destructive to production data against a COPY of one of your 'distressed' databases FIRST.
-This technique is ESPECIALLY helpful when addressing some types of corruption.
+This technique is ESPECIALLY helpful when addressing some types of corruption.*

+> ### :bulb: **TIP:**
+> *When assessing the scope or nature of particular disaster scenarios, it's always a best-practice to [Check the SQL Server Logs](#checking-the-sql-server-logs) before commiting to any plan of action.*

 <section style="visibility:hidden; display:none;">